Climate Diplomacy Week 2018

 With 2018 being the year of the 'Talanoa Dialogue' – a facilitative process to help review progress towards the global goals of the Paris Agreement ahead of COP24 – the EU Foreign Affairs Council in its last conclusions emphasised the need to continue to strengthen political outreach and public diplomacy on climate issues, up to the highest official levels and involving the full range of regional and sub-regional actors (see press release).
 TheTalanoa Dialogue was the central theme for EU climate diplomacy week in 2018.

-Also the climate security nexus climbs up the agenda: on 22 June, High Representative Frederica Mogherini will convene and host a high-level event on climate security.
+Also the climate security nexus climbed up the agenda: on 22 June, High Representative Frederica Mogherini convened and hosted a high-level event on climate security.

 Follow @ClimateDiplo on Twitter to receive updates.

 Watch the video on "What is 'Climate Diplomacy'?":